SanthoshRaju91/ci-server/README.md

 ## Motivation

-This is a experimental project, which I thought of and solve my organization's automate build system for most of our UI projects.
+This is a experimental project, which I started to have automate build system for most of our UI projects in our organization.

-But this turned out to be one of the useful projects that I have ever thought of.
-This is basic projection of what Travis-ci.org offers.
+But this turned out to be one of the best projects that I have ever thought of.
+This is a basic projection of what Travis-ci.org offers.
 This is not a complete implementation / projection of Travis-ci (which is my ultimate goal of this project completion and gracefully present it back to the community which I love so much).

 ## Introduction

-The CI Server is tiny node module, which helps you build a CI server of your own with your own instruction, and this is implemented to work with github, using github's webhook events.
+The CI Server is tiny node module, which helps you build a CI server of your own with your own instruction, and this is implemented to work with any SCM system which supports webhooks.

 ## Installation